Replicating Human Motivated Reasoning Studies with LLMs: Experiments and Evaluation

 \subsubsection{Calculating LLM Averages}

 For each condition, we compute the average support of each condition for all models.
 These averages are either on a scale of 1 to 7 (studies 1, 2, and 3) or on a scale of 0 to 10 (study 4).
 Additionally, we compute the average pro argument assessment and average con argument assessment (on a scale from 1 to 7 for both studies 3 and 4).
-Additional information on data extraction is provided in Appx. \ref{sec:parse}.